 Hello Friends!
 Hope you’re well today.
+Today, I am going to share the 11th chapter in the PCB learning series.
 In today’s post, I’ll walk you through PCB Panelization, where we will discuss its definition, types, combinations, manufacturing guidelines etc.

-I hope you must have understood the basic concept, now let’s have a look at the definition of PCB Panelization:
+I hope you must have understood the basic concepts, now let’s have a look at the definition of PCB Panelization:

 PCB Panelization Definition

 - PCB penalization is a process of manufacturing/assembling multiple PCB boards, by designing them on a single board (called PCB Panel).

 - Once PCB Panel is manufactured, it is depenalized and separate PCB boards are plucked out of it.